ziotom78/ziotom78.github.io/_posts/2024-09-30-julia-parametric-types.markdown

 true
 ```

-The advantage of having this hierarchy is that now we can write functions that apply to any type of the form `Point{T}`, regardless of the actual `T`.
+The advantage of having `Point` is that now we can write functions that apply to any type of the form `Point{T}`, regardless of the actual `T`.
 It is enough to specialize a parameter over the ancestor `Point` instead of a particular parametric type like `Point{Float64}`, like in this example:

 ```julia